smu-hack-dsc/Team-09-Project/README.md

 https://www.geeksforgeeks.org/how-to-clone-a-project-from-github-using-vscode/

 Steps after cloning from github:
-1. Open command prompt and type
-    - npm init
-    - npm install express --save
-2. Run the database setup in your mysql to create the tables and contents.
+1. Run the database setup in your mysql to create the tables and contents.
-3. Run node server.js for both frontend folder and backend folder in 2 different terminal/consoles.
+2. Run node server.js for both frontend folder and backend folder in 2 different terminal/consoles.

 ** ALWAYS hv a backup before you push and pull just in case it fks up when u try to resolve a conflict or u overwrite someones code